TexasInstruments/edgeai-tidl-tools/examples/osrt_python/advanced_examples/RGB_YUV_model_conversion/README.md

 python3 tflrt_delegate.py
 ```

 5. Sometimes the model may have multiple inputs coming from different sources.
 With this flag you can define specific inputs to convert into YUV

+> Note: This feature is currently supported for onnx models

 ```bash
 python3 RGB_YUV_model_converter.py -m <mode> -i <input model path> -o <output model path> --input_names <input node names>